pezzetti/DevsRadar-Omnistack10/README.md

 ## Installation guide with Docker
-To run frontend and backend api just run in root folder
+To run frontend and backend API just run in root folder
 ```bash
 $ docker-compose up -d
 ```